Readpato/enco-webpage/README.md

 npm install
 ```

-This will allow to download the dependencies you need to run the Memotest properly.
+This will allow to download the dependencies you need to run the Enco Webpage properly.

 #